-Business Values of the Circular Economy
+Business Values of a Circular Economy

 - Reduce operational and supply chain costs and risks.